 Intrigued by this reference to Gray’s famous maxim, we followed up.
 “So many workshops,” Linda complained, “degenerate into a hunt for a solution.
 Some in the workshop see their role as giving the ‘less knowledgeable’ the information they are missing.
 What we need is to find everyone’s perspective, not to convert views and funnel them all to a single viewpoint driven by a leader or powerful influencer.”

 “Ouch!”
 So how do you establish a forum where everyone’s view has equal status?
 How do you prevent judgemental processes interrupting the sharing of opinion, fact and fiction?

-One answer that came to mind is ‘the conversation’, the sort of thing that happens naturally amongst friends and even drinking companions.
+One answer that came to mind is ‘the conversation’, the sort of thing that happens naturally amongst friends.
 The challenge is how do you set one up and keep the tone conversational?

 Some research carried out for a Master’s thesis on the use of social media in learning approaches was a helpful source.
 Long running and valued interactions on platforms and forums such as LinkedIn – some lasting well over 23,000 exchanges and months and months – when analysed had some distinctive features.
 Attempts to provide closed responses – answers – were not picked up and after a time stopped occurring.
 The interactions were moderated but there was no facilitator, no nexus or focus.
 No one played the ‘status card’, or if it was attempted that strand withered.